Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

-The work of contemporary writers such as Ann Lamott and Susan Orlean may provide inspiration and, at times, subjects for critical analysis.
+The work of contemporary writer Susan Orlean provides subjects for critical analysis.
 Opportunities for revision allow students to hone skills and combine rhetorical modes for maximum effect.
 By the end, students are able to analyze and evaluate most prose forms.
 Students should be able to argue their interpretations convincingly.

-The highly interactive web-based format culminates in a capstone essay incorporating the skills students have learned.
+The course culminates in a capstone essay incorporating the skills students have learned.
 This essay is based on a five-hour observation of social interaction in a cultural group.
 For more information, see "Cultural Studies and the Capstone Essay" on the Course Details tab.
 The majority of assignments apply the strategies of classical rhetoric (narration, definition, argument, persuasion, and so forth) to the interdisciplinary field of cultural studies, which is concerned with the production of meaning in society.
-Students read essays by authors including Susan Orlean, Joan Didion, and Anne Lamott as well as more traditional writings about argument by Cleanth Brooks and Robert Penn Warren.
+Students read essays by authors including Susan Orlean and Joan Didion, along with more traditional writings about argument by Cleanth Brooks and Robert Penn Warren.

 Integral is a substantial metacognitive dialogue with the instructor about writing.